BMW Transmission Problems Explained

 How much does it cost to replace a BMW transmission?

-The typical cost to replace a BMW transmission can range anywhere from $3000 for the popular 3-Series and 5-Series.
+The typical cost to replace a BMW transmission can range from $3000 for the popular 3-Series and 5-Series.
 On the M-Series BMW, transmission replacement can exceed $5000.

 2004, E53, M54 B30 (306S3), 3.0i petrol (231hp), about 130km